Ascend/pytorch/docs/en/framework_feature_guide_pytorch/sample_call_opplugin.md

           version: v2.7
         ```

 2. The following two methods are provided for code adaptation of custom operators.
-Users can choose based on their actual situation.
+Users may choose based on their actual situation.
-   - Perform structured operator adaptation in op\_plugin\_functions.yaml.
+   - Perform structured operator adaptation in op_plugin_functions.yaml.

       > [!NOTE]
-      > npu\_add\_custom is a forward interface.
-Since the corresponding adaptation code structure is simple, structured adaptation can be used to automatically generate the adaptation code.
+      > npu_add_custom is a forward operator interface.
+Since the corresponding adaptation code has a simple structure, structured adaptation can be used to automatically generate the adaptation code.

         ```yaml
         custom: